 On the other way around, spend some time trying to learn how to communicate with your clients in a more effective way as well.
 So when they contact you, you won’t lose any contract out of some misinterpretation.

 Step 3 – Figure Out How Much Time You Have

-We all have busy schedules nowadays, but, if you want to grow your personal brand, you will have to make time for it.
-Still, it is understandable that you will need to be realistic here, as you need to get done the job you already have in your hands, and that you probably have a life as well.
+We all have busy schedules nowadays, but if you want to grow your brand, you must make time for it.
+Still, it is understandable that you will need to be realistic here, as you need to get done the job you already have in your hands and that you probably have a life as well.

-So, give some thought on how much time you can spare per day or week in order to build and grow your personal brand as a web designer.
-Consider, for example, that it is not just a question of posting things online, but also of answering comments and emails as fast as you can.
-Plus, you will have to monitor and analyse your metrics.
+So, give some thought to how much time you can spare per day or week to build and grow your personal brand as a web designer.
+Consider, for example, that it is not just a question of posting things online but also of answering comments and emails as quickly as possible.
+Plus, you will have to monitor and analyze your metrics.

 Step 4 – Build Your Online Presence

-The cheapest and easiest way to build a personal brand nowadays is through a strong online presence.
+Nowadays, the cheapest and easiest way to build a personal brand is through a strong online presence.
 Especially in your case, as a web designer, not having profiles on the most important social media networks, plus a well-selected online portfolio, is almost a professional suicide.

 So make sure that: